HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 10. `melt_authority_address` - (Optional) Address to send the melt authority output
 11. `allow_external_melt_authority_address` - (Defaults to false) Flag indicating if the melt authority address is allowed to be from another wallet.
 12. `push_tx` - (Defaults to `true`) Whether the client should push the transaction to the connected fullnode
+13. `network` - The network this dApp is expecting the client to be.
+The request will fail if the client's network is different from this params value

 **Example Request:**